FRC2706/FVTS/README.md

 # About

 FVTS is a vision system written in Java designed to be used for any FRC game with minimal to no modifications.
-It is currently experimental and is not warranted for competition use.
+It is not fully tested and as such considered experimental, however it will likely work as shown by our non robot testing.

 # Attribution and license